 You can find out more at Tuberculosis disease.

 People with LTBI are well.
 They cannot pass on TB germs to others.

 Latent TB infection (LTBI) is different from TB disease.

-In people with LTBI, the body’s immune system is able to suppress the TB germs, causing the germs become inactive (latent).
+In people with LTBI, the body’s immune system is able to suppress the TB germs, causing the germs to become inactive (latent).
 As long as the germs are inactive, the person stays perfectly well.

 If I am not sick, why do I need treatment?

 Sometimes, after months or years, the germs can become active.
 The active germs can cause TB disease in the lungs or other parts of the body.
 If you get TB disease you can become very sick, and you can pass on TB germs to your family and others.

 Babies and children with LTBI are at greatest risk of developing TB disease.

 If you have LTBI, the doctor may recommend treatment to kill the inactive germs.